trung-hn/python-tips-and-tricks/README.md

 # {1, 2, 3, 4}
 ```

-You might ask why bother with Set Comprehension when we could do this: `set(nums)`.
+You might ask why bother with Set Comprehension in this case when we could do this: `set(nums)`.
 The answer is because of [Conditional Comprehensions](#conditional-comprehensions)

 ### `lambda` Function